after12am/bobo/README.md

 ## Usage

-BoobyTrap needs numerous public tweets for constructing a tweet.
-So, we have to setup database at first. run the following command in a new terminal.
+bobo needs numerous public tweets for constructing a tweet.
+So, we have to setup database at first.
+The command is:

     cd /path/to/bin
     ./bot setup

-And then run the following commands for gathering tweets.
-If you want to set limit, set `pick up num` after `./bot pick`.
+pick up tweet command is:

-    ./bot pick [pick up num]
+    ./bot pick [num]

-At last, run the following commands for tweet.
+tweet command is:

-    ./bot post
+    ./bot tweet

 ## Notes

 * You can't tweet without picking up timeline. run `./bot pick` before run `./bot post`.
+* If you want to set limit on `pick`, set `pick up num` after `./bot pick`.